Heckle1/AppController/lb-agent/README.md

 # lb-agent configuration
+## Default
+lb-agent is waiting messages from controller on TCP port 6666. lb-agent is waiting for haproxy configuration to be at /etc/haproxy/haproxy.cfg

+##
 You might have to configure lb-agent parameters.
 Note: If you are running on centos6 or centos7 you should not have to change the configuration.
 Edit lb-agent/lb-agent.py file to configure Bottle and Haproxy.